adrian09h/Profile_Template/README.md

 - There is no library imported via Pod or Carthage.
 - CAPSPageMenu was added manually to avoid compile error in Swift 4.2.

+## Unit Test
+- This task is mainly focused on UI and there is simple enough.
+- That's why no unit test added.